susott/swing_dance_events/README.md

 # TODO / Plans

-* Use command pattern in events controller
-* Add a simple contact form
 * Add option to suggest new events
 * Add option to suggest edits of existing events
 * Make the page look nice